You are here

 Description of fungus gnats

 Fungus gnats are very common, small, non-biting flies that normally go unnoticed.
 They are completely harmless, except they are an annoyance by their presence.
 Fungus gnats are frequently quite plentiful outdoors in fungi, damp soil and decayed vegetable matter.
 Though fungus gnats occasionally wander in from outdoors, a persistent problem with this nuisance in the house indicates an indoor breeding site.
 The immature stage of the fungus gnat is a small white maggot that lives in very moist areas high in decaying organic matter.
-This habitat may occur indoors with houseplants or in slow-running drains, moisture-accumulating cracks and crevices, refrigerator drain pans, and other places where fungi and slime accumulate.

 Damage caused by fungus gnats